-4.2 GST-GWT transfer function
+4.2 GST to groundwater temperature transfer function

-The best fit parameters for L, D, and B for each of the four depths are given in Table 3.
-Figure 9 gives plots for the measured and simulated monthly GWT at each of the four depths.
-The resultant correlation coefficient (R-value) and RMSE between the measured and simulated data are also indicated.
+The best fits for the L, D, and B parameters in the GSTgroundwater temperature transfer function for each of the four depths are presented in Table 3.
+Figure 9 gives plots for the measured and simulated monthly groundwater temperature at each of the four depths.
+The resultant correlation coefficient (R value) and RMSE between the measured and simulated data are also indicated.

 According to the analytical solution employed by Taylor and Stefan (2009), the lag term (L) and the natural logarithm of the damping term (D) should be linearly related to the depth.
-Figure 10 indicates that the L term and the natural logarithm of the D term obtained for the four depths can be reasonably approximated by a line with a zero intercept.
+Figure 10 indicates that the relationship between the depth and the L term or the natural logarithm of the D term can be reasonably approximated by a line with a zero intercept.

-4.3 Projected climate change impacts on GWT
+4.3 Projected climate change impacts on groundwater temperature

-For the sake of clarity, only the GWT results from the reference period simulation (1961-2000) and the maximum (MIROC 3.2 HIRES-A1B) and minimum (CSIRO-Mk3.0-B1) simulated GWT are shown in Fig. 11.
-The GWT simulated from the MIROC 3.2 HIRES-A1B climate data exceeds the reference period GWT by approximately 1-3.5°C depending on the month and depth, whereas the GWT simulated from the MIROC 3.2 HIRES-A1B climate is relatively unchanged from the reference period.
+For the sake of clarity, only the groundwater temperature results from the reference period simulation (1961-2000) and the maximum (MIROC 3.2 HIRES-A1B) and minimum (CSIRO-Mk3.0-B1) simulated groundwater temperature are shown in Fig. 11.
+The monthly groundwater temperatures simulated from the MIROC 3.2 HIRES-A1B climate data exceed the reference period groundwater temperature by approximately 1-3.5 °C depending on the month and depth, whereas the groundwater temperature simulated from the